We enable Material Innovation

 M2i helps its partners in defining open innovation research programmes.
 A significant portion of our projects are organized in cooperation with NWO and industry.
 By sourcing the optimal type of Dutch or European funding we help to reduce industrial investment costs.

-After approval of funding we coordinate the consortia, ensuring the results are relevant for industrial uptake, while offering researchers a platform for sharing their activities in cluster meetings and conferences.
-Read more about our cluster structure.
+After approval of funding we coordinate the consortia, ensuring the results are relevant for industrial uptake, while offering researchers a platform for sharing their activities in meetings and conferences.

 The latest news